hoplaahei/hoplaahei.github.io/_posts/2014-06-13-gentoo-with-uefi-and-btrfs-root.md

 **NOTE: This guide assumes basic knowledge of Linux, such as how to enter terminal commands.**

-Get the [minimal install cd](http://www.gentoo.org/main/en/where.xml) for your architecture (e.g, amd64).

-Put it on a USB pen:

-    dd if=install-ARCHITECTURE-minimal-DATE.iso of=/dev/sdX bs=4M && sync

-... remember to replace the iso filename with the one you downloaded and the X of *sdX* with your drive letter.

-Find out what key to press to get the boot menu up on your BIOS, then reboot and select the USB pen from the menu.
+Don't bother with the Gentoo minimal install cd; it's limited to a console and setting up wifi is tedious.
+Many Gentoo users use SystemRescueCD instead (which, at the time of writing, is Gentoo based).
+It has instructions for [copying to a USB pen](http://www.sysresccd.org/Sysresccd-manual-en_How_to_install_SystemRescueCd_on_an_USB-stick).
+Or burn the downloaded .iso to the CD with e.g., ``` sudo cdrecord nameof.iso```

+Now it's time to reboot with the USB/CD in.
+Upon reboot there is a key to press (F12 in many post-boot screens) that will show a menu of devices to boot from.
+Choose the USB/CD drive.